 Adding essential oils to your shower can help you relax, ease stress and tension, and invigorate your senses.
 Lavender, mint, citrus, and eucalyptus oils are all great for refreshing and invigorating the senses.
 Add a few drops of your favorite essential oil to your shower for a refreshing aromatherapy experience.

-Here are ways to use essential oils in shower:
+Here are 5 ways to use essential oils in the shower:

 1. Essential Oil Shower Drops

-This method is as simply and easy, anyone can do it.
+This method is so simple that anyone can do it.
 It consists of adding a few drops of essential oils to your shower floor.
-This is by far my favorite method of using essential oil in the shower.
+This is by far my favorite method of using essential oils in shower.

-First thing is to turn on the shower and get the water to the desired temperature.
-Next add the 3 to 5 drops of essential oil to the shower floor away from direct water flow before getting in the shower.
+First, turn on the shower and heat the water to the desired temperature.
+Next, add 3 to 5 drops of essential oil to the shower floor away from direct water flow before getting in the shower.

-The shower steam will mix with the essential oils so you can gain the benefits through inhalation.
+The shower steam will mix with the essential oils so you can reap the benefits of inhalation.

 - Add a few drops of lavender oil to your shower floor to enjoy its soothing, calming scent.